MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 The jump list in Microsoft Edge lets you easily find your most recently closed sites.
 Hover on the Microsoft Edge icon in the task bar and right-click.
 The last three closed tabs are stored locally for each profile.
 To delete sites from the jump list in Windows 10 and later, right-click the site, and then select **Remove from this list**.

 You can clear or change the display of your recently closed tabs in the jump list.
-Go to `edge://settings/privacy`, and select the **Choose what to clear every time you close the browser** setting.
+Go to `edge://settings/privacy`,<!--todo: check, maybe replace by GUI nav path--> and select the **Choose what to clear every time you close the browser** setting.
 When using an **InPrivate** window, Microsoft Edge does not add closed tab information to the jump list.
 When using **Guest** mode, the jump list is not available.
 For more information about clearing your browsing data, see [View and delete browser history in Microsoft Edge](https://support.microsoft.com/help/10607).

 <!-- ====================================================================== -->